 questions asked' money back guarantee:

-Pay securely through Paypal using your credit card or debit card.
+Pay securely using Paypal or your credit card.
 You Do Not Need a Paypal Account.
-But, because your payment will be processed through Paypal, your refund is 100% guaranteed by them as well for 60 days.
+But, if you do use it, your payment will be processed through Paypal, your refund is 100% guaranteed by them as well as by me for 60 days.

 My Personal Guarantee